rectalogic/esp32-tv/player/README.md

 uv venv --seed
 uv pip install platformio intelhex uv run pio run -e cyd-sd-ir -t upload -t monitor
+  OR
+uv run pio run -e cyd-embed -t upload -t monitor
 ```

+When building cyd-embed, you must have a file `src/video.avi` which will be embedded in the flash memory.
+It should be less than 2,793,996 bytes

 CYD with IR receiver and speaker connected: